rurban/libu8ident/README.md

   not exported (ie. unusable from the shared library)

 * **FCD**: This normalization is broken.

+* **gperf** for integer keys: Check perfect hash performance for some sparse tables, such as i.e. confusables.
+See my gperf intkeys branch on [gitlab](https://gitlab.com/rurban/gperf/commits/intkeys).

 * Eventually provide **wchar** support.
 Technically easy, even easier than UTF-8.